 Benefits, Pension, Vacation Accrual & Payroll Deduction for B.C.
 Government Employees

-Maintenance of group life insurance and long term disability coverage is mandatory and there is no option to waive this coverage during your leave.
+You must maintain group life insurance and long term disability coverage.
+There is no option to waive this coverage.

 If you do not fulfil the return-to-work requirements after, you will have to repay any benefit premiums and/or flex credits paid on your behalf during your leave.

 Cancelling Benefits While on Leave